 The Haute Route is the classic high mountain itinerary joining the alpine towns of Chamonix and Zermatt.
 It is a special journey passing under many of the most famous peaks of the Alps, the last day descending under the North face of the Matterhorn has got to be one of the most classic days on skis there is.

 The Haute Route attracts many people as a first ski tour as it is so well recognised, if this sounds like your team then we would suggest at least one training day to make sure you have skills ready for this challenging undertaking.
 Our experience has found that if you can structure your trip to allow for a midweek departure from Chamonix then hut reservations are easier to obtain and the route will be much quieter.
 Leaving on a Tuesday seems to work really well.

 The classic ski traverse from St Moritz to Davos takes in some wonderful peaks, passes and huts.
 The area is less known than many of the classic Swiss high level routes so it is often quieter than many of its more famous neighbours on our last visit to the magical area we had the huts almost entirely to ourselves and skied untracked snow on every day.

-The Bernese Oberland is te only place in the Alps that you feel like you are in the Himalaya, hut glaciers, towering peaks and superb huts make this a must on anyone ski touring resume. being so high the Oberland lends itself to late season skiing with lift access to 3600m we can tour right into May.
+The Bernese Oberland is the only place in the Alps that you feel like you are in the Himalaya!
+Huge glaciers, towering peaks and superb huts make this a must on anyone ski touring resume.
+Being so high the Oberland lends itself to late season skiing with lift access to an incredible 3600m we can tour right into May.